 The stellar ensemble cast also includes Philip Glenister (The Hollow Crown), Tara Fitzgerald (Jane Eyre), Ella Purnell (Miss Peregrine’s Home For Peculiar Children), Richard Goulding (Traitors), James Fleet (Indian Summers), Adam James (The Crimson Field), Paul Ritter (Wolf Hall) and Saskia Reeves (Island at War).

 The above image shows Harriet Walter as Lady Brockenhurst, Ella Purnell as Lady Maria Grey and Tamsin Greg as Anne Trenchard.

 Tom Wilkinson (The Happy Prince) will play Peregrine, Earl of Brockenhurst.
 According to Deadline, “Peregrine, tall and handsome in his youth, is a typical aristocrat who has lived his life according to an accepted code, one that he has never questioned.
 He loves his wife, however, even if their marriage is a courteous but essentially external affair of form and rule, manner and custom.
 His family circumstances have brought out his depressive tendencies.”

-“Belgravia” is being filmed at a range of stunning Victorian locations in London and the home counties, Edinburgh, Bath and Northumberland.
+“Belgravia” was filmed at a range of stunning Victorian locations in London and the home counties, Edinburgh, Bath and Northumberland.